sandydoo/ember-google-maps/.github/ISSUE_TEMPLATE/Something_is_wrong.md

 ---
 name: Something is wrong
 about: Having problems?
-Not sure if it's a bug?
+Not sure if it’s a bug?
 Open an issue.
 ---

 <!---